rudelm/rudelm.github.io/content/post/2013/05/23/dell-u2713hm-connection-problems-with-macbook-pro-55-over-mini-displayport/dell-u2713hm-connection-problems-with-macbook-pro-55-over-mini-displayport.md

 This problem originates in the [DDC/CI](http://en.wikipedia.org/wiki/Display_Data_Channel) support of this monitor.
 With DDC/CI it is possible to control your screens settings from your PC/Mac without the use of the screens OSD.
 While this looks tempting, I would have never used this feature.
 That is why I decided to deactivate the support in the Dell OSD.

-**You can deactivate this option in the settings menu of the Dell screen under the point "Other settings&#8220;, then DDC/CI set to disable.**
+**You can deactivate this option in the settings menu of the Dell screen under the point &#8222;Other settings", then DDC/CI set to disable.**

 Suddenly, everything works again and my Mac detects the screen without any problems, even when it wakes up and DisplayPort wasn't selected as source in the monitor.